 How the views of employees and shareholders are taken into account

-The Committee does not formally consult directly with employees on executive pay but receives periodic updates in relation to salary and bonus reviews across the Company.
-As set out in the policy table overleaf, in setting remuneration for the Executive Directors, the Committee takes note of the overall approach to reward for employees in the Company and salary increases will ordinarily be in line (in percentage of salary terms) with those of the wider workforce.
+The Committee does not formally consult directly with employees on Executive pay but receives updates in relation to the remuneration structure throughout the Group and salary and bonus reviews each year.
+As set out in the policy table, in setting remuneration for the Executive Directors, the Committee takes note of the overall approach to reward for employees in the Company and salary increases will ordinarily be in line (in percentage of salary terms) with those of the wider workforce.
 Thus, the Committee is satisfied that the decisions made in relation to Executive Directors’ pay are made with an appropriate understanding of the wider workforce.
-The Board has begun work to examine how it can engage more widely with stakeholders, including employees.
-As part of this initiative, the Committee will look into the best way to engage with employees on how executive pay aligns with the pay of the wider workforce.

 The Remuneration Policy for Executive Directors

-The table below and accompanying notes summarise the key aspects of the Company’s Remuneration Policy for Executive Directors.
+The table below and accompanying notes describe the Policy for Executive Directors.

 |Element||Purpose and link to strategy||Operation and performance conditions||Maximum|

 To reward Executives for the role and duties required.